-This course introduces students to the range and diversity of world religions, and examines how systems of belief affect individual lives and social relationships.
-Students will learn about a variety of religious beliefs, teachings, traditions, and practices.
+This course introduces students to the range and diversity of world religions and examines how systems of belief affect individual lives and social relationships.
+Students will learn about a variety of practices.
 The course also helps students to develop skills used in researching and investigating topics related to world religions.